SciML/JumpProcesses.jl/README.md

 For information on using the package,
 [see the stable documentation](https://docs.sciml.ai/JumpProcesses/stable/).
-Use the [in-development documentation](https://docs.sciml.ai/JumpProcesses/dev/) for the version of the documentation, which contains the unreleased features.
+Use the [in-development documentation](https://docs.sciml.ai/JumpProcesses/dev/) for the version of the documentation which contains unreleased features.

 The documentation includes
 - [a tutorial on simulating basic Poisson processes](https://docs.sciml.ai/JumpProcesses/stable/tutorials/simple_poisson_process/)